 The defense of officially induced error is akin to a type of entrapment defense.
 It entitles a defendant to an acquittal because it would be unfair to convict him/her; s/he might not have committed the offense had it not been for the negligence or bad faith of a government official involved in the enforcement process.

-The compliance guideline is designed to minimize claims of officially induced error by requiring communications about voluntary compliance mechanisms between a department and the company to be made or confirmed in writing and also by providing that immunity from prosecution can only be
+The compliance guideline is designed to minimize claims of officially induced error by requiring communications about voluntary com-